 |Total Weight (mg)||120||c|

-Y is the amount of diluents required to increase the final weight of one powder to 120mg, therefore:
+y is the amount of diluent required to increase the final weight of powder to 120mg:

-A is the amount of paracetamol in 5 powders, b is the amount of diluents and c is the total weight of the 5 powders.
-The ratio of the powders is 1 to 5 so we can calculate these values by multiplying by 5:
+a is the amount of paracetamol in 5 powders, b is the amount of diluent and c is the total weight of the 5 powders.
+The ratio of the powders is 1:5, meaning we calculate these values by multiplying by 5:

-To prepare 5 powders each containing 100mg of paracetamol, we need to weigh 500mg of paracetamol and add it to 100mg of diluents.
-This mixture would then be divided into 5 powders of 120mg.
+To prepare 5 powders – each containing 100mg of paracetamol – we need to weigh 500mg of paracetamol and add it to 100mg of diluent.
+This mixture is then divided into 5 powders of 120mg.

 Prepare 7 powders each containing 0.37mg of drug.

-Setting up proportional sets for one and seven powders:
+Setting up proportional sets for both one and seven powders:

-The figures are in the ratio 1:7 so the proportional sets become:
+The figures are in the ratio 1:7, meaning the proportional sets become:

-All we need do now is multiply the diluents and total weight by z to find values for d and e.
+We now need to multiply diluent and total weight by z to find values for d and e.

-We would have to make enough for 270 powders and try to mix 100mg of drug with 32,336mg of diluent.
+Answer – We would have to make enough for 270 powders – diluting 100mg of drug with 32,336mg of diluent.

-Now we’re equipped to move onto the next section which involves trying to calculate the amount of ingredient required in the initial product when given the final concentration and the degree of dilution.
+We now advance onto the next topic – multiple dilutions.
+This involves calculating the amount of ingredient needed when we’re only given the final concentration and the degree of dilution involved.
+Let’s review some examples.

-What weight of ingredient is required to produce 1,000mL of a solution such that, when 2.5mL of it is diluted to 50mL of water, it gives a 0.25% w/v solution?
+What weight of ingredient is needed to produce 1,000mL of solution such that, when 2.5mL of it is diluted to 50mL of water, it gives a 0.25% w/v solution?

 |Water (mL) to||100||50|

-Now we take 2.5mL of the original solution and increase the volume to 50mL.
-The amount of ingredient will stay the same i.e. y, so we get proportional sets that relate the weight of ingredient in 50mL to the weight in 2.5mL.
+We take 2.5mL of the original solution, increasing its volume to 50mL.
+The amount of ingredient stays the same – that is to say, y – meaning we get proportional sets that relate the weight of ingredient in 50mL to the weight in 2.5mL.

 Let z be the number of grams of ingredient in 1,000mL of solution: